Why is responsive design good for small business websites?

 Why should my business have a responsive web design?

-As a responsible business owner, you'll probably need convincing before paying to upgrade your web presence to one that includes responsive design.
-However, by opting in you'll soon see a return on investment that will make it worthwhile.
-In a nutshell, responsive design is just better than what has gone before and to keep up with the competition, you'll need it too.
+As a responsible business owner, you’ll probably need convincing before paying to upgrade your web presence to one that includes responsive design.
+However, by opting in, you’ll soon see a return on investment that will make it worthwhile.
+In a nutshell, responsive design is just better than what has gone before and to keep up with the competition, you’ll need it too.

 Responsive web design increases search engine rank on Google!

 Your page may be entirely relevant to their search.
 If visitors cannot access the content quickly across some devices, your site may receive a less than positive review and be placed lower in the search results.
-If your company gets relegated to the second or third page on Google, you'll lose a considerable amount of traffic as people naturally select links from the first page.
+If your company gets relegated to the second or third page on Google, you’ll lose considerable traffic as people naturally select links from the first page.

-Keep your branding consistent across mobile & tablet devices
+Keep your branding consistent across mobile & tablet devices.

 Responsive web design features have revolutionized the way we use the web

 Web designers recently created different pages depending on where they viewed them.
 A tablet, for example, has another screen resolution than a laptop, so a tablet would optimise the content for viewing on that particular device.

 However, responsive web design has revolutionised how users look at the internet.
 It has created an overall experience allowing us to view pages on a PC, smartphone or notebook similarly.
 When they build a site, designers use the same coding on any number of resolutions, giving every device the same degree of functionality.